Autodesk/hig/packages/theme-data/README.md

-# HIG theme data
+# Weave theme data

-HIG theme data is a representation of the HIG visual design language in the form of data.
+Weave theme data is a representation of the Weave visual design language in the form of data.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->